hil-se/FairBalance/README.md

-### Fairer Machine Learning Software on Multiple Sensitive Attributes With Data Preprocessing
+### FairBalance: How to Achieve Equalized Odds With Data Pre-processing

 #### Usage
 0. Install dependencies: